-B. Amendment of the Series LLC Agreement.
+B. Amendment of the Series LLC Agreement

-Amendment of the LLC Agreement is a particular subset of voting that needs to be covered.
-Again, the ability to amend the Series within the LLC itself is not contained in the Series LLC provisions.
-Therefore, if there are members associated with the Series within the LLC, those members may not unilaterally amend the provisions regarding that Series under the authority of the statute.
-This harkens back to the fact that the members are members of the LLC (Mothership), not the Series within the LLC.
-Again, you will need to determine what you want to do, since Section 101.609 throws you back to the general amendment provision, Section 101.053, which requires the unanimous vote of the members (the LLC Agreement is a contract).
-You may vary the amendment provisions by agreement, and you will need to decide if the members associated with the Series within the LLC will be able to amend the Series provisions, or whether all members (at some percentage) will need to be involved, or some combination of the two possibilities that is in between.
-The authors can easily imagine some amendments that should remain at the level of the Series within the LLC, and some that should involve all of the members because all would be affected.
-This determination will also depend on the deal and facts.
+Amendment of the LLC Agreement is a particular subset of voting that should be covered.
+Again, the ability to amend a Series within a Series LLC is not contained in the Series LLC provisions.
+Therefore, if there are members associated with a Series, those members may not unilaterally amend the provisions regarding that Series under the authority of the statute.
+This harkens back to the fact that the members are members of the LLC (Mothership), not the Series.
+Again, you will need to determine what you want to do since Section 101.609 throws you back to the general amendment provision, Section 101.053, which requires the unanimous vote of the members (the LLC Agreement is a contract).
+You may vary the amendment provisions by agreement, and you will need to decide if the members associated with a Series within the LLC will be able to amend those Series provisions, or whether all members (at some percentage) will need to be involved, or some combination of the two possibilities that is in between.
+The authors can easily imagine some amendments that should remain at the Series level, and some that should involve all of the members because all would be affected.
+This determination will also depend on the deal.

-C. Assignment of the Interests in the Series LLC.
+C. Assignment of the Interests in the Series LLC

-Assignment of interests is another matter that is not contained in the specific provisions applicable to Series within the LLC, so Section 101.609 would point you to the main provisions of the LLC statute, which provisions start in Section 101.108.
+Assignment of interests is another matter that is not contained in the specific provisions applicable to Series LLCs, so Section 101.609 of the TBOC would point you to the main provisions of the LLC statute, which start in Section 101.108.
 Once again, the idiosyncratic provisions of the Series within the LLC must be thought through in connection with assignments of interests.
-First, you must consider the specific facts of the business deal, and whether or not the interests associated with the Series LLC may be assigned separately.
-Also, you must always remember that there is a linkage between the membership interests associated with the Series within the LLC and the LLC (Mothership).
+First, you must consider the specific facts of the business deal, and whether or not the interests associated with a Series may be assigned separately.
+Also, you must always remember that there is a linkage between the membership interests associated with a Series and the LLC (Mothership).
 You must define in more detail what exactly is being assigned, and the approvals to assign these new rights.
-Will you be able to assign just the rights associated with the Series in the LLC (even Section 101.108 expressly permits an assignment in part)?? and if so, would you permit the member to assign the rights to allocations and distributions from the Series within the LLC, but not the rights to vote or otherwise participate in the LLC (Mothership) in connection with the assignment?
-Just as in a situation with classes of interests, will there be rights of the other members of the LLC (Mothership) - that means members associated with other series, also, to purchase or acquire the interest associated with the Series before any other outside party could enter into the Series within the LLC, at whatever level?
+Will you be able to assign just the rights associated with a Series (even Section 101.108 expressly permits an assignment in part), and if so, would you permit the member to assign the rights to allocations and distributions from that Series, but not the rights to vote or otherwise participate in the LLC (Mothership) in connection with the assignment?
+Just as in a situation with classes of interests, will there be rights of the other members of the LLC (Mothership)-that means members associated with other Series, also, to purchase or acquire the interest associated with a Series before any other outside party could enter into the Series, at whatever level?